Español English

 They are evergreen trees with a pyramidal or oval crown that reach 25 meters (82 feet) in height.
 The large leaves are leathery, wavy and pointed with a bright green upper surface and a reddish-brown underside.
 The flowers are large (up to 20 cm/7.87" in diameter), creamy white in color and produce a pleasant lemon scent.
 They bloom from summer to early fall.
 The fruits are reddish-brown pineapples.

 Magnolia grandiflora prefers a semi-finished exposure but also grows in full sun as long as it is not too intense.
-They do not resist intense and continuous frosts.
+It does not resist intense and continuous frosts.

 Water frequently so the soil never gets completely dry.
-They do not resist drought.
+Laurel Magnolia does not resist drought.

-They do not need pruning but accept light pruning to maintain a compact appearance.
+Bull Bay tree does not need pruning but accepts light pruning to maintain a compact appearance.

 Images of the tree Magnolia grandiflora or Southern Magnolia